encode/django-rest-framework/docs/api-guide/filtering.md

 We could achieve the same behavior by overriding `get_queryset()` on the views, but using a filter backend allows you to more easily add this restriction to multiple views, or to apply it across the entire API.

+# Third party packages

+The following third party packages provide additional filter implementations.

+## Django REST framework chain

+The [django-rest-framework-chain package][django-rest-framework-chain] works together with the `DjangoFilterBackend` class, and allows you to easily create filters across relationships, or create multiple filter lookup types for a given field.

 [cite]: https://docs.djangoproject.com/en/dev/topics/db/queries/#retrieving-specific-objects-with-filters
 [django-filter]: https://github.com/alex/django-filter
 [django-filter-docs]: https://django-filter.readthedocs.org/en/latest/index.html